nais/doc/docs/auth/tokenx/how-to/consume.md

 tags: [tokenx, how-to]
 ---

-# Consume API using TokenX
+# Consume internal API using TokenX

 This how-to guides you through the steps required to consume an API secured with [TokenX](../README.md):